Best Cheap Audio Interface Picks for Professional Sound Quality

 Most cheap audio interfaces have retained the XLR and 1/4-inch connectors.
 They removed the combo XLR connectors and separated the 1/4 inch and the XLR.
 The two balanced instrument level connectors are placed in front, and the 2 XLRs are now at the back, which I thought was a good move.
 This small change provides a much more organized cable management.
 It prevents further confusion in terms of switching on the INST button since the 1/4 inch, and the XLR connectors now have their opposite sides to occupy.

 One notable addition is the auto and clip-safe buttons.
-The auto button serves as an automatic gain control for a hassle-free recording.
+The auto button serves as an automatic gain control, so you can focus on recording music instead of the levels.
 Essentially, you toggle this switch, sing for 10 seconds or more, and it will set the levels at the most optimal level.
 For a cheap interface, this capability tilts the 2i2 on the positive side.

 With the “clip safe” feature enabled, any input level that accidentally clips will never spike to audio distortion anymore.
 Every time clip safe is enabled, Scarlett continuously analyzes the signal at 96,000 per second.
 Combine that with analog preamp adjustments, the likelihood of clipping is reduced significantly.